The Hallmarks of Mosaic Academy

 Our academic schedule for all students includes Math, Language Arts, Spelling, History, Science, Physical Education, Computer, Spanish Conversation, and Music.

-We have several additional elective courses that are new to Mosaic Academy for the 2016 academic year.
-They include yoga, group guitar lessons, art classes and Wednesday peer and teacher tutoring from 9-12.
+We have several additional elective courses that are new to Mosaic Academy for the 2018-2019 academic year.
+They include yoga, group guitar lessons, ballet, and art classes.
 Prices vary for each class.
 Please contact the school office with questions.

 Can my student take individual classes?